qiubix/DCL_BayesNetwork/test/test_cases.md

 + should check if network has node
 + should add one node to empty network
 + should add node to network with nodes
-- should throw exception when adding already existing node
++ should throw exception when adding already existing node
 + should connect two nodes
-  - should throw exception when nodes can't be connected
-  - should add node to the end of the chain
+  + should throw exception when nodes can't be connected ?- should add node to the end of the chain
-  - should add node in the middle of the chain
+    ?- should add node in the middle of the chain
 + should get number of children
-- should export network to file
-- should throw exception when trying to create incorrect node name
++ should throw exception when trying to create incorrect node name

 New interface for alternative CPT:
 - should return child of a node